Air

 to Install

-an air conditioning unit?
+air conditioning ?

 Small domestic split air conditioning systems